skfcz/OCXReader/README.md

 ### Prerequisites

+#### vcpkg

 This project is build with CMake and uses the [vcpkg](https://vcpkg.io/en/index.html) package manager to install the required dependencies.
 You can follow the steps to set up vcpkg on your system [here](https://vcpkg.io/en/getting-started.html).

+> Note: For WSL users, make sure to install vcpkg in a directory which grants
+> permission for all users.
+Otherwise, you will get an error when trying to
+> access and install vcpkg packages through a non-root user.

 ### Build

-The project uses vcpkg to install the dependencies, you only need to provide the path to the vcpkg installation directory.
+The project uses vcpkg to install the dependencies, in most cases you need to provide the path to the vcpkg installation directory.
 This can be done by passing `DCMAKE_TOOLCHAIN_FILE` in your CMake options.

 #### Windows